AmanTechWiz/Bubble-Sort-Visualizer/README.md

 JavaScript
 ## Installation:

-Clone or download this repository.
+• Clone or download this repository.

+• Download index.html , style.css ,script.js files.

-Open the index.html file in your web browser.
+• Open the index.html file in your web browser.

-No additional installation or setup is required.
+• No additional installation or setup is required.
 ## Usage:

 • Click the "Generate" button to create a new random array of bars.